Mzikayifane Khumalo

-Mzikayifane Elias Khumalo (born 1 January 1972) is a South African African National Congress politician who has been the Gauteng MEC for Cooperative Governance and Traditional Affairs, eGovernment and Research and Development since 2022 and a member of the Gauteng Provincial Legislature since 2019.
-He served as the chief whip of majority party in the provincial legislature from May 2019 until October 2022.
+Mzikayifane Elias Khumalo (born 1 January 1972) is a South African politician for the African National Congress (ANC) who has been a member of the Gauteng Provincial Legislature since 2019.
+He served as the chief whip of majority party in the provincial legislature from May 2019 until October 2022 and then as the Gauteng MEC for Cooperative Governance and Traditional Affairs, eGovernment and Research and Development from October 2022 until June 2024.
 Previously, he served as the Executive Mayor of the Randfontein Local Municipality from 2015 to 2016 and as the Executive Mayor of the Rand West City Local Municipality from 2016 to 2019.

 Political career

 A member of the African National Congress, Khumalo served as the Speaker of the Randfontein Local Municipality before he was elected as the Executive Mayor in March 2015, replacing Sylvia Thebenare, who had resigned.
 Prior to the August 3, 2016 local government elections, Khumalo was chosen to be the ANC's mayoral candidate for the Rand West City Local Municipality, which was established after the election.
 The ANC won a majority of seats on the council and Khumalo was elected as the inaugural Executive Mayor.

 In 2018, he was a candidate for chairperson of the ANC's West Rand Region.
 He lost to Merafong mayor Maphefo Letsie.